nerves-project/nerves_initramfs/README.md

 Function           | Description
 -------------------|-------------
+blkid()            | Print out information about all block devices cmd()              | Run an external program.
+The first argument is the path to
+                   | the program, the next is the first argument, and so on.
-blkid()            | Print out information about all block devices help()             | Print out help when running in the REPL info(...)          | Prints any arguments passed to it env()              | Print out all loaded U-Boot variables
+help()             | Print out help when running in the REPL info(...)          | Prints any arguments passed to it env()              | Print out all loaded U-Boot variables